Establishing a Standard

-As a result, we do not fact-check opinions or predictions as a principle.
-These are terribly hard to prove [or disprove] and fact-check is really about examining ‘assertions’ that attribute to facts with the hope that the truth is revealed.
+As a result, we do not fact-check baseless opinions or predictions as a principle.
+These are terribly hard to prove [or disprove] and a fact-check is really about examining ‘assertions’ that attribute to facts with the hope that the truth is revealed.
 However, sometimes, we write analytical pieces which we call “Explainers” to elaborate on an opinion if we believe there are sufficient grounds for public misinterpretation.

-Having assigned the claim, our contributor contacts the speaker or their office.
+Our researcher then proceeds to contact the claimant (speaker or their office).
 We make it necessary to communicate with the speaker – via email, text, call or even visits.
 Once the claim has been confirmed, we embark on comprehensive research with pre-eminence given to original and reliable sources.
 Our sourcing policy is keenly guided by a five-layered evaluation mechanism that privileges:

 - Named Sources as against unnamed sources

 - Authoritative as against random sources

 Our researchers ask the following questions when interrogating data: is this source/evidence the closest to the original?
 When was it gathered?
 Was this survey representative or particular?
 What is the interest of this organisation releasing the report?
 Can I quote this source?
 Is this evidence relevant to this fact-check or am I just writing it because I need to include multiple sources?
 Even though every opinion supports this claim, is there that one document that may refute it and why?
 What’s the expertise of the source and is it transparent/reliable?
 How representative is the respondent?
 Was it diverse enough?
 Were the reports presented truthfully?
 All these ensure rigorous scrutiny and objectivity in our process.

 How We Write the Report